Advertising & Sponsorship Policy

 UNLV Trademark & Licensing Program

 UNLV established a Licensing Program in the mid-1980s to regulate the use of its marks (i.e., name trademark, insignia, logos, images, etc.) on clothing wear and other manufactured items.
 The purpose of the licensing program is to protect the name and marks of UNLV and to enhance the image of UNLV through approved usage.
-This process ensures that UNLV's marks are used in the manner cited in UNLV's Standard and Graphics Manual, and also on products that follow fair labor practices.
+This process ensures that UNLV's marks are used in the manner cited in UNLV's Identity website, and also on products that follow fair labor practices.

 The committee felt that an institutional statement regarding UNACCEPTABLE ADVERTISERS should be reviewed by the Cabinet for print, the general campus, and UNLV's .EDU website.
 On this topic, the committee agreed on the following: